A tangy, bright buttermilk pumpkin pie recipe with hints of ginger and spice. Jump to recipe.

 -

-In a small bowl, combine egg yolks and sugar, whisk together a minute or so and set aside.
+In a small bowl, combine egg yolks and sugar, and whisk vigorously for one minute. .

 -